-Venezuela: Tensions high as protests loom
+Venezuela protests: Demonstrators demand vote to recall President

 "Those detained have a history of destabilizing acts in our country, and it cannot be ruled out that there will be more detentions of violence-generating elements of the Venezuelan ultra-right," Interior and Justice Minister Nestor Reverol said this week.

+Speaking to demonstrators Thursday, opposition leader Henrique Capriles accused government officials of trying to block people from reaching the protests.

-Government threats won't make the opposition back down, said Henrique Capriles, who narrowly lost to Maduro in a 2013 election after Hugo Chavez's death.
+Government threats won't make the opposition back down, said Capriles, who narrowly lost to Maduro in a 2013 election after longtime leader Hugo Chavez's death.

 For months, opposition parties have been pushing for the government to hold a referendum on Maduro's presidency.